Skip to content

 public function __construct() {

-// Registers the shortcode in WordPress
+// Register the shortcode in WordPress

 // Map shortcode to WPBakery so you can access it in the builder